0bishop/lib-syscall/README.md

 # kern_syscall

-## Recoding Linux/ Unix syscall's used in LibC at the deepest level
+## Recoding Linux syscall's used in LibC at the deepest level
 ```usage:```

 ```c